anchit-chandran/ms-blog-langraphjs/blog.md

 Beep boop XC123-Bill Nye!

 =====START======
 Graph result:  { name: 'Bill Nye', isHuman: false }

 =====END======
 ```

-- As there is no `name` property, the default value is used (`Ada Lovelace`).
+- As no `name` property exists, the default value (`Ada Lovelace`) is used.
 - The `isHuman` property is set to `false`, so the `sayBye` node outputs `Beep boop XC123-Bill Nye!`.

 ## Adding a Conditional Edge

 Go back to `hellWorldGraph.ts`.

-We can add conditional edges to our graph.
-This allows us to choose which node to execute next based on the current state.
+We can add conditional edges to our Graph.
+This allows us to choose which node to execute next based on the current State.

-Imagine the computation for `human`s and `robot`s is very different.
+Imagine that the computation for humans and robots is very different.
 Let's separate the logic into different nodes.

 If the `isHuman` property is `true`, we want to route to a `humanNode`.
-Else, we want to route to a `robotNode`.
+Otherwise, we want to route to a `robotNode`.
 Both nodes will route to `END`.

 First, define the `humanNode` and `robotNode` (above the `sayBye`, which is unchanged):